isomerpages/moe-beaconpri/_school-information/School Rules And Practices.md

 7. **Games and cards/toys**
 * Students are not allowed to bring any trading cards, toys or games to school.
 Anyone caught bringing/ playing/trading with these items, will face the possibility of confiscation and other consequences.

+#### Homework Policy

+8. **Purpose of Homework**
+* Homework consolidates and reinforces students' learning and cultivates a healthy disposition towards continual learning.
+It also provides feedback on students' learning progress for themselves and their parents.